nguyenkhangme/understand-asyncio/README.md

     - an Exception is raised:
       - an KeyboardInterrupt / SystemExit
       - a CancelledError
-      - a Base Exception: Since this is the exception while running the coroutine and the coroutine does not handle it, we just `set_exception` for the task.
+      - a Base Exception: Since this is the exception while running the coroutine, and the coroutine does not handle it, we just `set_exception` for the task.
     - result is anything else: `__step()` will schedule itself again with an exception, then in its next call, it will call `coro.throw(exc)`, so that the coroutine can handle this exception by itself and continue running.
 - After suspending the `await` chain call, `__step` handle correspondingly, finish running, and allow the event loop to continue running.
 - Specifically, from the user's point of view, the flow will be different based on the object you await:
   - await a coroutine: This will continue running and not return until it reaches something that actually suspends, then it can allow the event loop to continue calling another callback.
 That something actually suspended is what we discussed above on the `__step()` method.
-    - Notice that`return some_value` in a coroutine does not mean it will raise a `StopIteration` back to the __step().
+    - Notice that`return some_value` in a coroutine does not mean it will raise a `StopIteration` back to the `__step()`.
 If a coroutine is awaited by another coroutine, the awaiter “catches” the completion instead.
 If it’s wrapped in a Task, then the Task catches the completion of the coroutine it owns.
   - await a task or future:  if the task/future hasn't done, `__step()` registers `__wakeup()` as a done callback to the future:

 ```python